 Flood Control Basins

 The Fresno Metropolitan Flood Control District (FMFCD), City of Clovis, City of Fresno and Fresno Irrigation District (FID) play a vital role in groundwater recharge.
-Throughout the year, FID delivers surface water to FMFCD's flood control basins and the cities' recharge basins where it percolates down into the aquifer – replenishing groundwater up to 60,000 acre-feet per year.
+Throughout the year, FID delivers surface water to FMFCD’s flood control basins and the cities’ recharge basins where it percolates down into the aquifer & replenishing groundwater an average of 60,000 acre-feet per year.

-The City of Clovis currently operates a 50-acre recharge facility at Sunnyside and Alluvial avenues.
-It has just been expanded west to the Dry Creek Canal, nearly doubling its size and recharge capability.
+The City of Clovis currently operates an 85-acre recharge facility at Sunnyside and Alluvial avenues.
+It was expanded to west to the Dry Creek Canal, nearly doubling its size and recharge capability.